metachris/RPIO/documentation/source/index.rst

 .. _ref-rpio-cmd:

-**rpio**, the command line tool
+`rpio`, the command line tool
 ===============================

 `rpio` allows you to inspect and manipulate GPIO's system wide, including those used by other processes.
+`rpio` needs to run with superuser privileges (root), else it will restart using `sudo`.
 The BCM GPIO numbering scheme is used by default.
+Here are a few examples of using `rpio`:

 ::

+    Show the help page:

+        $ rpio -h

     Inspect the function and state of gpios (with -i/--inspect):